Khamies/khamies/README.md

 ---

-Feel free to reach out — I’m always open to collaborations on applied machine learning, reinforcement learning, and real-world AI systems.
+Feel free to reach out, Always open to collaborations!